Mirza Shafi Vazeh

-Mirza Shafi Vazeh (Mirzə Şəfi Vazeh; میرزا شفیع واضح; died 16 November 1852) was an Azerbaijani poet and teacher.
+Mirza Shafi Vazeh (Mirzə Şəfi Vazeh; میرزا شفیع واضح; c.
+1800 – 16 November 1852) was an Azerbaijani poet and teacher.
 Under the pseudonym "Vazeh", which means "expressive, clear", he wrote in both Azerbaijani and Persian, developing the traditions of poetry in both languages.
 He compiled the first anthology of Azerbaijani poetry and a Tatar-Russian dictionary for the Tiflis gymnasium with Russian teacher Ivan Grigoriev.

 He wrote multiple ghazals, mukhammases, mathnawis and rubais.
 His poems are mostly intimate, lyrical and satirical.
 The main theme of Vazeh's works is the glorification of romantic love and the joy of life, but in some of his poems, he denounces the vices of feudal society and opposes slavery and religious fanaticism.

 The German poet Friedrich von Bodenstedt, who took oriental language lessons from Vazeh, published translations of Vazeh's poems in his book A Thousand and One Days in the East in 1850.
 Bodenstedt's book, titled Songs of Mirza Shafi, was published in 1851.

 Life

 Birth date

-Mirza Shafi Sadykh oglu was born at the turn of the 18th–19th centuries in Ganja.
+Mirza Shafi Sadykh oglu was born c.
+1800 in Ganja.
 The exact date of his birth is disputed.
 Soviet-era encyclopedias such as the Great Soviet Encyclopedia, the Concise Literary Encyclopedia and the Philosophical Encyclopedia state that Mirza Shafi was born in 1796, (Note: * Prokhorov, Alexander (1967). "Вазех".
 Great Soviet Encyclopedia.
 30 (3 ed.).